datateknik-lth/datateknik-lth/ak3/ingproc3-ETSF01/sammanfattningar/lect1_risk_management.md

     starts as soon as the current one is completed, even if this is early – the relay race principle
 * Fever charts are used to monitor progress and catch tasks at risk

+### Summary of Risk Management

+* Definition of ‘risk’ and ‘risk management’
+* Risk management
+  * Risk identification – what are the risks to a project?
+  * Risk analysis – which ones are really serious?
+  * Risk planning – what shall we do?
+  * Risk monitoring – has the planning worked?
+* Methods: causal mapping, probability impact matrix, decision trees
+* Managing risk of delay with PERT and critical chain